 However, the views were spectacular.
 The main reason why you should do this hike is because of the view.
 However, since we hiked the Ladder of Kotor in the late afternoon, we were constantly looking into the setting sun as we looked out over Kotor and the bay.
 If you are doing this hike and want to capture the best photographs, start in the morning for the best experience.

 About 30 to 45 minutes into the climb, a second trail breaks off to the right, heading over to the Chapel of St Ivan (this small church is labeled on Google Maps as Saint John; signage in Kotor refers to it as the Chapel of St Ivan) and Castle of San Giovanni.
-At this point, you can end your hike up the Ladder of Kotor and hike down via the castle walls.
-Or, continue up the mountain.
-The views do continue to get better.
+You can hike this short detour now (if you are doing this hike point to point) or save it for the return hike.
+Or skip it all together, of course.

 Once you reach this house, you can choose to continue climbing up the Ladder of Kotor or take the trail to the Castle of San Giovanni.